Find synonyms Find exact match

 ●Transplant type – Single rather than double lung transplantation may also be a risk factor for BO (at least among patients with COPD).
 In a retrospective study of 221 patients who received lung transplantation due to end-stage COPD, double lung transplant recipients were more likely to be free from BOS than single lung transplant recipients three years (57 versus 51 percent) and five years (45 versus 18 percent) after transplantation .

-●Autoimmunity – An emerging theory concerning the pathobiology of bronchiolitis obliterans is that it could result from autoimmunity (rather than alloimmunity) to usually hidden epitopes of collagen type V that are presumably exposed as a result of ischemia/reperfusion injury or other insults that damage the allograft airway epithelium .
+●Autoimmunity and pre-transplant alloimmunity – An emerging theory concerning the pathobiology of bronchiolitis obliterans is that it could result from autoimmunity (in addition to alloimmunity) to usually hidden epitopes of collagen type V that are presumably exposed as a result of ischemia/reperfusion injury or other insults that damage the allograft airway epithelium .
+Moreover, increasing evidence suggests that patients with pre-existing antibodies to HLA or major histocompatibility complex (MHC) Class I chain-related gene A antigens are associated with a higher risk of developing BOS after transplantation .

 CLINICAL PRESENTATION — The symptoms associated with the development of BO are nonspecific and include dyspnea on exertion and a nonproductive cough (table 3).
 Patients may present with a syndrome resembling an upper respiratory tract infection.
 It is not known whether such a presentation reflects an etiologic role of viral infection or the nonspecific nature of the symptoms.
 Alternatively, patients may simply present with subtle increases in exertional dyspnea and a decline in spirometry.
 It is unusual for bronchiolitis obliterans syndrome (BOS) to begin less than three months after transplant, and the onset is typically more indolent than that of acute rejection.
 In the early stages of BO, the physical examination is typically normal.

-The more advanced stages of BO are associated with dyspnea at rest and symptoms and signs of bronchiectasis, including a productive cough and an abnormal chest examination with end-inspiratory pops and squeaks (table 3).
+The more advanced stages of BO are associated with dyspnea at rest and in some patients, symptoms and signs of bronchiectasis, including a productive cough and an abnormal chest examination with end-inspiratory pops and squeaks (table 3).

-EVALUATION FOR BO AND BOS — The evaluation of possible BO/BOS in lung transplant recipients is part of ongoing monitoring of lung transplant recipients and generally includes daily home spirometry and regular clinical assessment.
+EVALUATION FOR BO AND BOS — The evaluation of possible BO/BOS in lung transplant recipients is part of ongoing monitoring of lung transplant recipients and generally includes frequent home spirometry and regular clinical assessment.
 Typical findings of BO/BOS are summarized in the table (table 3).
 The exact frequency of follow-up is determined by the individual centers and the clinical stability of the patient.
-A reasonable protocol is to obtain lab testing, formal spirometry, and a chest radiograph monthly for the first year.
-For patients who do well, the interval may be extended to every three to four months in subsequent years.
+A reasonable protocol is to obtain lab testing and formal spirometry monthly for the first year.
+For patients who do well, the interval may be extended to every two months in subsequent years.
 (See "Maintenance immunosuppression following lung transplantation", section on 'Monitoring and adjusting maintenance therapy'.)

 Laboratory — No laboratory tests have been identified that are diagnostic for BO/BOS.
 Generally, when evaluating a patient for possible BO, the patient’s ongoing immunosuppression is assessed by checking drug levels as indicated by the patient’s maintenance immunosuppressive regimen (table 4).

 Depending on the clinical suspicion for infection, other tests may be performed such as complete blood count and differential, sputum gram stain and culture, cytomegalovirus assays, other viral cultures/immunoassays, blood culture, and legionella urinary antigen.
+Screening for de novo HLA antibodies to donor antigens should be performed.
 (See "Maintenance immunosuppression following lung transplantation", section on 'Monitoring and adjusting maintenance therapy' and "Bacterial infections following lung transplantation".)

-Patients with advanced BOS typically develop bronchiectasis, and their sputum cultures often grow Pseudomonas.
+Patients with advanced BOS may develop bronchiectasis, and their sputum cultures often grow Pseudomonas.
+It remains unclear whether Pseudomonas colonization contributes to BOS or merely results from allograft dysfunction and defects in host defense.

 Pulmonary function testing — The key feature of BOS is airflow limitation, so pulmonary function testing (PFT), particularly spirometry, is a standard method for monitoring lung transplant recipients.
-Most centers use daily home spirometry.
-Additional testing with measurement of lung volumes and diffusing capacity would be guided by the results of spirometry and pulse oximetry.
+Most centers use routine home spirometry.
+Additional testing with measurement of lung volumes and diffusing capacity would be guided by the results of spirometry.
 (See "Overview of pulmonary function testing in adults".)

 Bronchial hyperresponsiveness to methacholine is common following lung transplantation and does not appear to be a useful predictor of the development of BOS , although earlier studies suggested otherwise .
 (See "Bronchoprovocation testing".)